nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl_srv.rst

    Light Lightness Control Server light levels

-The state machine is cycled through its states by the following events:
+The state machine cycles through the states with the following events:

 Timeout
+   Triggered when the current state has timed out.
-   The current state has timed out, and will automatically move into the next state.
+   The state machine automatically moves into the next state.

 On
-   A motion sensor is triggered or a light switch is pressed.
+   Toggled when a motion sensor is triggered or the On button is pressed on a light switch.

 Off
-   Off is pressed on a light switch.
+   Toggled when the Off button is pressed on a light switch.

 The On and Prolong states will start a timer as soon as the transition into the state is finished.
-When this timer expires, the state machine will automatically go to the next state.
+When this timer expires, the state machine will automatically go into the next state.
 If the On event is triggered while in the On state, the timer is reset, and the transition to the Prolong state is postponed.

 .. figure:: /images/bt_mesh_light_ctrl_states.svg